-The home advantage doesn’t always remain constant, though:
+The home advantage doesn’t always remain constant, though.
+For example:

-Old Trafford is an impressively large stadium, which helps.
-But for whatever other reason, teams would go to Old Trafford expecting to lose.
-Only now can we see that this was down to yet another factor — the “Fergie Factor”.
+- Old Trafford.
+Perhaps the finest example of a home turf “fortress” since the start of the Premier League era.
+It’s an impressively large stadium, which helps.
+But for whatever other reason, teams went there expecting to lose.
+However, only now can we see that this was perhaps thanks to yet another factor — the “Fergie Factor”.
 Thus teams no longer fear United’s home turf like before.

 It’s hard to pinpoint why some teams simply cannot, or very seldom, beat a particular opponent.

 I’m very much aware that Spurs struggle against Chelsea.
 The frustration of this manifested itself in the famed “Battle of Stamford Bridge”, with the record number of 12 yellow cards shown in any one game.

 Fun fact: Spurs failed to win at Stamford Bridge from February 1990, right up until April 2018.

 Jose Mourinho.
 Need I say more?